XplnHUB/newgatejs/docs/api.md

-# ARX API Documentation
+# Holoway API Documentation

-Complete API reference for the ARX multi-format backend framework.
+Complete API reference for the Holoway multi-format backend framework.

 ## Table of Contents